NikolaTesla2/DedicatedCI-runner-service/README.md

 ```
 3. Our dedicated VM automatically picks up your job and runs it.
 4. Build logs and artifacts are returned to your GitHub/GitLab interface.

+🛡️ Security & Isolation

+- Each customer gets their own VM or ephemeral runner.
+- Workspaces are deleted after each job.
+- Outbound access is restricted to necessary endpoints (GitHub/GitLab, NPM registry, etc.)
+- No SSH or direct access to the VM.

+🏁 Getting Started

+- Contact us to get your runner registration token.
+- Add the runner to your GitHub/GitLab repository:
+- Follow GitHub self-hosted runner guide
+- Use the label provided in your workflow file (runs-on: [self-hosted, linux, customer-A]).
+- Push code or trigger workflow_dispatch to start a build.

+💰 Pricing & Payment

+- Dedicated VM: €39 / month
+- Optional shared pool (future, Best-Effort): €19 / month
+- Payment methods: Bank Transfer or PayPal (fees included in PayPal).

+Invoice issued monthly.
+No SLA or uptime guarantee.
+Service is on a Best-Effort basis.